 Our History themes focus on the development of three common strands: Conflict (how does conflict read to success?), civilisation (does the past impact on the way we live in the present?) and beliefs (do beliefs influence behaviours?).
 These drivers are revisited within each topic and links are explicitly made between the topics.

 History is taught in blocks throughout the year so that children can achieve depth in their learning.
 Key knowledge, skills and historical vocabulary are identified for each topic and this is built upon progressively.
 Children learn the history of Britain in a chronological order, as well as studying ancient civilisations and local history.
 Children start by learning about prehistoric Britain in Year 3, Roman Britain in Year 4, the Anglo-Saxon and Viking invasion in Year 5 and concluding with British history beyond 1066, focussing on World War 1 and World War 2 in Year 6.
-This study is complemented with a local history unit around the Victorian era in Year 3, the study of the ancient civilisations of Ancient Egypt, Ancient Greece and the Mayans in Year 3 and 4 and learning about the ‘Space Race’ in Year 5.
+This study is complemented with a local history unit linked with a local area geography unit in Year 6, the study of the ancient civilisations of Ancient Egypt, Ancient Greece and the Mayans in Year 3 and 4 and learning about the ‘Space Race’ in Year 5.
 Children express their learning in a variety of ways including writing, discussion, drama and art.

 Children begin each topic with a ‘hook’ lesson to ignite their interest.
 Within the history units, we try and provide the children with visits and visitors to allow their knowledge and skills to be extended.
 These visit and visitors are sometimes used to hook the children into their topic, during the topic to develop knowledge or at the end of the theme apply their knowledge.
 The topics children study offer scope to also use a variety of historical resources which are held within school or accessed from local historical providers.
 Tasks are selected and designed to provide appropriate challenge to all learners.